WiiDatabase/Boot2vWii/README.md

 Boots any vWii channel and skips all Wiimote prompts!
 This is meant to be compiled manually and used with Aroma so you have "custom channels" that each boot different titles.

+**⚠️⚠️⚠️ Boot2vWii is NOT a "VC inject".
+It's a simple forwarder that uses official Nintendo functions to boot Wii channels.
+Therefore it will NEVER support VC inject features like "controlling the channel with the GamePad". ⚠️⚠️⚠️**

 ## How to use

 1. Install the current versions of devkitPPC, wut and wut-tools